enebular/docs/en/InfoMotion/DataSource/Pubnub/CreateDataSource.md

 Set the `title` as you like.
 The keys for the settings can be found in your Pubnub App.
-More infomation is fllowing [Input Items].
 Leave count to 100 for now then click save to continue.

 ![CreateDataSource-settings](./../../../../img/InfoMotion/DataSource/Pubnub/CreateDataSource-settings.png)